-A number of local, state and federal laws exist that govern corporate involvement in activities of a political or public policy nature.
+A number of local, state, and federal laws govern corporate involvement in activities of a political or public policy nature.
 These statutes contain numerous prohibitions and detailed reporting and record-keeping requirements.
 They also contain enforcement provisions that carry civil and criminal penalties for noncompliance.
 Employees may be asked to participate in activities that fall under the jurisdiction of one or more of these statutes.

-In addition to undergoing a voluntary, internal assurance audit of our corporate political expenditures each year, we assess our political policies on a regular basis and in light of changes in federal, state and local lobbying and campaign finance laws and regulations.
-For the period January 1, 2013, through December 31, 2016, we adhered to our own code for corporate political spending.
+In addition to undergoing a voluntary, internal assurance audit of its corporate political expenditures each year, ConocoPhillips assesses its political policies on a regular basis and in light of changes in federal, state and local lobbying and campaign finance laws and regulations.
+For the period January 1, 2017 through December 31, 2017 we adhered to our own code for corporate political spending.

 Gifts to Elected Officials, Regulators and Government Employees